Cathal Kelly: It’s a shame Canada lost women's hockey final, but there is no shame in it

 The emotions were running so high on the rink that several members of the Finnish team – trucked in to accept their bronze medals a full day after winning them – burst into tears.

 Then on to the world's most painfully cordial handshake line.
-The two teams spend four years preparing for these three hours, absolutely certain they will meet each other and that their lives will be defined by so doing.
+The two teams spend four years preparing for these three hours, absolutely certain they would meet each other and that their lives will be defined by so doing.

 So there was not going to be a rapprochement now.
 A few quick half-hugs, a great many slaps on the shoulder.
 It was not bitter or angry.
 Those ideas are too passionate.
 It was a brief emotional blank.
 Neither wanted to give anything of themselves to the other.

-You could see some of them thinking, 'Forty-seven months, seventeen days and a few hours'.
+You could see some of them thinking, "Forty-seven months, 17 days and a few hours."
 That's how long until they do it again.

 The losers left to cry some more, and the winners stayed around to claim ownership of the rink.